Adwait-Borate/git-bro/README.md

 ## Contributing

 Contributions make the open-source community an amazing place to learn, inspire, and create.
-Any contributions to Git-master are **greatly appreciated**.
+Any contributions to git-bro are **greatly appreciated**.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)